 2. Use 4 cups liliko'i juice, about 8oz grated ginger with juice, and the juice of 1 lemon.
 Add 4 teaspoon calcium water (following the Pomona directions).

-3. Measure a scant 2 cups sugar (I have been using organic sugar, but I would like to start using cane syrup) in a separate bowl, thoroughly mix with 2.5 teaspoons Pomona pectin.
+3. Measure a scant 2 cups sugar (I have been using organic sugar) in a separate bowl, thoroughly mix with 2.5 teaspoons Pomona pectin.

 4. Bring juice and calcium mixture to a roiling boil, stirring frequently.